msteijaert/smurff/README.md

-# Macau-cpp - Bayesian Factorization with Side Information
+# Smurff-cpp - Bayesian Factorization with Side Information
 Highly optimized and parallelized methods for Bayesian Factorization, including BPMF and Macau.
 The package uses optimized OpenMP/C++ code with a Cython wrapper to factorize large scale matrices.
 Macau method provides also the ability to incorporate high-dimensional side information to the factorization.

 # Examples